jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

   ### Configure VRF
   This lab will use the VRF *carrots* for IPv4 and IPv6 VPN.
-The *carrots* vrf is configured only on the two edge routers in our SP network: **xrd01** and **xrd07**.
-Intermediate routers do not need to be vrf aware and are instead forwarding on the SRv6 data plane.
+The *carrots* VRF is configured only on the two edge routers in our SP network: **xrd01** and **xrd07**.
+Intermediate routers do not need to be VRF aware and are instead forwarding on the SRv6 data plane.

   Configure the VRF on **xrd01** and **xrd07**: